IronicNinja/IronicNinja/README.md

 ### Hi there, I'm Evan 👋

-I'm a High School Senior who goes to the North Carolina School of Science and Mathematics 🏫.
+I'm currently a high school senior who goes to the North Carolina School of Science and Mathematics 🏫, but I'll be attending Carnegie Mellon University's School of Computer Science in the upcoming fall as part of the Class of 2025!

 **I 💗**:
   - 🌐 Web Development: